python/cpython/Doc/library/dbm.rst

    database modules.

 The :mod:`dbm.dumb` module provides a persistent dictionary-like interface which is written entirely in Python.
-Unlike other modules such as :mod:`gdbm` and :mod:`bsddb`, no external library is required.
+Unlike other modules such as :mod:`gdbm` no external library is required.
 As with other persistent mappings, the keys and values must always be strings.

 The module defines the following: